rscharff23/Consonant-Cluster-Analysis/README.md

 # Consonant-Cluster-Analysis
-Analysis of consonant clusters in Polish language within and between words with the goal of determining what sounds and groups of sounds differ the most from English and are the most important to practice.
+Analysis of consonant clusters in Polish language within and between words with the goal of determining what sounds and groups of sounds differ the most from English and are the most important to practice for language learners.

 This project uses material licensed under CC BY-NC-SA 4.0.
 It is shared for educational and personal portfolio purposes only.